djeada/Vtk-Examples/notes/07_performance_optimization_and_parallelism.md

 | Multi-core Machine (Shared Memory)| - Can still use MPI across cores, but often shared-memory parallelism (like threading with TBB, OpenMP, or Python multiprocessing) may suffice. <br>- For truly large data, MPI + `vtkParallelRenderManager` can be beneficial. |
 | Distributed System (Cluster/HPC)  | - Full MPI usage is required to span multiple nodes. <br>- `vtkMPIController` for communication and `vtkParallelRenderManager` for distributing/rendering the final image. <br>- Must handle data partitioning and load balancing. |

-### Practical Considerations
+#### Practical Considerations

 When scaling your application to multiple nodes or a large number of processes, pay attention to:

-#### Load Balancing
+##### Load Balancing

-- Static load balancing assigns tasks or data subsets to processes before execution, ensuring each node gets a predetermined workload (e.g., block-based decomposition of a mesh).
+- **Static load balancing** assigns tasks or data subsets to processes before execution, ensuring each node gets a predetermined workload (e.g., a simple block-based decomposition of a mesh).
+This approach is straightforward to carry out and works well when the workload is uniformly distributed or predictable.
+However, it might lead to underutilized nodes if the actual workload deviates significantly from the initial estimate.
-- Dynamic load balancing monitors workloads during runtime, redistributing tasks if some nodes finish earlier or deal with less complex geometry to ensure better resource utilization.
+- **Dynamic load balancing** continuously or periodically monitors each node’s workload during runtime and redistributes tasks if some nodes finish earlier or encounter less complicated geometry.
+This can help maintain balanced use of resources across the cluster, improving overall throughput.
+However, dynamic approaches often introduce additional overhead for monitoring and redistributing work, so they should be used judiciously, especially when the cost of redistribution may outweigh its benefits.

-#### Data Distribution
+##### Data Distribution

-- Partitioning involves dividing the dataset (e.g., a volume or mesh) into smaller subsets, minimizing inter-process communication while maintaining efficiency.
+- **Partitioning** involves dividing the dataset (e.g., a volume or mesh) into smaller logical or spatial subsets.
+The goal is to reduce the amount of inter-process communication needed while still allowing each node to work efficiently on its portion of the data.
+Careful partitioning can significantly improve scalability, but poor partition strategies can lead to load imbalance or increased network traffic.
-- In replication, the entire dataset is stored on each node, reducing communication overhead but requiring significant memory resources.
+- **Replication** stores the entire dataset on each node, drastically reducing communication overhead since all the necessary data is local.
+However, this method is memory-intensive, making it feasible only for smaller datasets or systems with very large memory capacities.
-- Decomposition distributes only subsets of the dataset to nodes, optimizing memory usage but necessitating effective communication for shared data or dependencies.
+- **Decomposition** provides a compromise by distributing only subsets of the dataset (e.g., sub-volumes, partial meshes) to each node.
+This method optimizes memory usage and potentially balances computational loads, but requires effective communication mechanisms when data or dependencies span multiple nodes.
+If not managed properly, communication can become a bottleneck and offset the benefits of decomposition.
-- Data locality prioritizes placing data near the processing nodes to reduce network latency and improve performance.
+- **Data locality** focuses on placing data physically close to the nodes that process it.
+This can be achieved through careful assignment of tasks to nodes with corresponding data or by employing hardware features like non-uniform memory access (NUMA) controls.
+Proper data locality helps reduce network latency and improves performance, especially for data-intensive computations.

-#### Synchronization
+##### Synchronization

-- Barriers (e.g., `MPI_Barrier`) make sure all processes are at the same stage before proceeding.
+- **Barriers** (e.g., `MPI_Barrier`) make sure that all processes reach a certain point in the code before proceeding.
+This can be useful for maintaining consistent states across processes, such as at important algorithm phases or before collective I/O. Overusing barriers, however, can degrade performance by forcing faster processes to wait for slower ones.
-- Collective Operations (e.g., `MPI_Bcast`, `MPI_Reduce`) allow coordinated sharing or reduction of data.
+- **Collective Operations** (e.g., `MPI_Bcast`, `MPI_Reduce`) provide coordinated and efficient ways to share or aggregate data among all processes.
+These operations are heavily optimized in most MPI implementations, but must be used carefully to avoid excessive synchronization overhead.
-- Race Conditions: Make sure that no two processes overwrite shared data structures simultaneously.
+- **Race Conditions** occur when two or more processes attempt to modify shared data structures simultaneously in an uncontrolled manner.
+To avoid this, make sure proper synchronization through locking mechanisms, atomic operations, or careful data partitioning that prevents unwanted concurrent writes.

-### Error Handling
+##### Error Handling

-- Default Error Handler in MPI typically aborts the job on errors.
+- **Default Error Handler** in MPI typically aborts the entire job if an error occurs in any process.
+This ensures fast failure recognition but offers no opportunity for partial recovery or logging intermediate results.
-- Custom Error Handlers can be set for more graceful recovery (e.g., logging errors and continuing partial computations).
+- **Custom Error Handlers** can be set to catch and handle errors more gracefully.
+They allow you to log the error, attempt partial computations, or even dynamically reassign tasks if a process fails.
+This can be important in large-scale systems where maintaining some level of progress is preferable to aborting the entire job due to a single failure.

 #### Detailed Example with Tasks, Distribution, and Rendering